Dhurbe

-Dhurbe (धुर्बे) is a wild male elephant in Chitwan National Park of Nepal that killed 16 people and destroyed more than 50 houses in a span of four years from 2009 to 2012.
-It is considered one of the most notorious elephant in the world.
-Contact with the elephant was lost in 2013 but it has subsequently reappeared from time to time.
-The elephant is named after a soldier whom it killed.
+Dhurbe (Nepali: धुर्बे) is a wild male elephant in Chitwan National Park, Nepal.
+Between 2009 and 2026, he was reported to have killed 25 people and destroyed more than 50 houses.
+Named after a soldier he killed, Dhurbe is considered one of the most notorious wild elephants in the world.

-After the initial attacks, the elephant was radio-collared to track its movements, but the radio stopped working after a few weeks.
-When the elephant killed more people in 2012 officials declared it as a mad elephant and decided to hunt and kill it.
-93 soldiers from the Nepal Army and Chitwan National Parks were mobilized to kill the elephant but they could not locate it.
+After the initial attacks from 2009 to 2012, Dhurbe was radio-collared to track his movements, but the radio stopped working after a few weeks.
+When the elephant killed more people in 2012 officials declared him as a mad elephant and decided to hunt and kill him.
+93 soldiers from the Nepal Army and Chitwan National Parks were mobilized to kill the elephant but they could not locate him.
 Later, the officials claimed that Dhurbe was injured but ran away and survived.

 Dhurbe next appeared in 2018.
-It broke into the army post of Chitwan National Park at Tirthamankali and took a female elephant with him.
+He broke into the army post of Chitwan National Park at Tirthamankali and took a female elephant with him.
 At the same time, Dhurbe attacked and injured a male elephant named Paras Gaj.
-In 2020, Dhurbe was radio collared again to track its movement.
+In 2020, Dhurbe was radio collared again to track his movement.
 In April 2021, Dhurbe attacked a survey team who were counting rhinos.
-There were no serious casualties, but the survey was disrupted.
+There were no casualties, but the survey was disrupted.
 In October 2021, he reappeared and was accompanied by a female elephant.
-In December 2023, in Chitwan National Park, a radio transmitter was installed in its collar for the third time.
+In December 2023, in Chitwan National Park, a radio transmitter was installed in his collar for the third time.

 In January 2024, Dhurbe was again reported to be terrorizing local homes near Chitwan National Park.
 In September 2025, the elephant again demolished local homes.
 Although no human casualties were reported, the incident caused significant property damage and renewed concerns over human–wildlife conflict in the region.

+2026 attack

+On 4 July 2026, Dhurbe attacked a house in Jagatpur, Bharatpur Metropolitan City, Chitwan, killing Ashika Bote and her four-year-old son, Bharat Bote.
+The victims belonged to the same family whose two members had previously been killed by Dhurbe in 2012, meaning four members of the same family have now been killed by the elephant over a span of 14 years.
+The incident renewed concerns over human–elephant conflict in Nepal and received widespread national and international media coverage.

+The attack was Dhurbe's first recorded fatal attack since 2017 and increased the elephant's confirmed human death toll to 25 since 2010.
+Following the killings, local residents staged protests and blocked roads, demanding immediate action from the government and wildlife authorities.
+Protesters called for stronger measures to protect communities living around Chitwan National Park, while some demanded that Dhurbe be captured or euthanised to prevent further fatalities.